They Can’t Even Tell You What Happened: Nursery Nut Allergy Claims

 For adults, minor anxiety rarely adds much to claims.
 For toddlers who cannot process what happened to them, documented anxiety and regression significantly increase value.
 See your GP.
 Get the behavioural changes in medical records.

 Ongoing impact factors: Your child has to return to that nursery tomorrow.
 You have no choice—you need childcare to work.
 That ongoing anxiety isn’t “just worry.”
 It’s documented psychological harm from being forced to return to the setting that already failed your child once.
-Courts recognize this.
+Courts recognise this.

 Institutional failure indicators: Multiple staff present but no one noticed symptoms.
 Care plan was filed but never read by room staff.
 EpiPen stored in office not with child’s group.
 Training records show staff overdue for allergy refresher.
 These aggravating factors strengthen claims significantly.